-Tathra has a welcoming charm about it, locals still chat about where the fish are best biting, or where the last whale was sited in season.
+Tathra has a welcoming charm about it, locals chat about where the fish are best biting, or where the last whale was sited in season.
 A special place to sit back relax and really unwind.
 The Tathra Forest Wildlife Reserve on the western boundary of town abounds with native flora and fauna.
 The 9km Kangarutha Track from Kianinny Bay offers a challenging walk with spectacular coastal views.

 Tathra National Parks

 Bournda National Park and Wallagoot Lake have facilities for camping, wet weather shelter a network of walking trails, lagoons, beach access and wildlife.